PennLINC/coding-interview/index.md

 matrix_102006 = netmat_matrix1[0]
 matrix_100610 = netmat_matrix1[1]
 ```

-Storage also costs money.
-Let's go through and delete all the files except the original large *netmats1/2.txt* matrix files for the 200 and 300 resolutions.
-Write code to do this so it can be run automatically.
-Don't delete those subject-level matrices, though!

 In summary, in your netmats200/netmats/3T_HCP1200_MSMAll_ICAd200_ts2/ and netmats300/netmats/3T_HCP1200_MSMAll_ICAd300_ts2/ directories, you should have your *netmats1/2.txt*, and then another directory in each that has the subject matrices at that resolution.